THEXN/TShock/Permissions.md

 * butcher - kills all monsters.
 * warp - allows a player to warp
 * managewarp - allows a player to set and delete warps
+* logs - allows user to see what commands are executed

 [[Commands]] the permissions enable: